isabhiii/Spotify-Music-mood-Analyzer/README.md

 * **Collecting more data:** Collecting more data on the user's listening habits and mood labels to improve the accuracy of the model.
 * **Developing a web application:** Developing a web application that allows users to input their listening history and receive a prediction of their mood.

-## Getting Started

-To get started with this project, follow these steps:

-1. **Clone the repository:** Clone the repository using `git clone https://github.com/your-username/music-mood-analyzer.git`.
-2. **Install the dependencies:** Install the dependencies using `pip install -r requirements.txt`.
-3. **Run the code:** Run the code using `python main.py`.